maheshsabnis/ngfinastra/readme.md

                         - execute the "start" switch from "scripts", this will execute the command set as value of "start"
                             - "start" : "ng serve"
                             - npm run start commad will execute "ng serve"
+                            - ng serve --prod
+                                - Create a Production Build for The Angular App for Production
                 - Build
                     - npm run build
         - "devDependencies"